pydanny/daniel.feldroy.com/posts/2023-10-we-moved-to-london.md

 image: /images/TODO.jpg
 ---

-We're going to be here in the United Kingdon, London to be precise.
+We're going to be here for a while in the United Kingdon, London to be precise.

 # Where are you living?